The Todo Noise Application

 TIP

-Selecting a client as the default means the client will be accessible at the root of the domain, which is more simple if you want to share an url with the public for example).
+Selecting a client as default means the client will be accessible at the root of the domain, which is for example more simple if you need to share an URL with the public.
 In the other case the name of the client will be used as the route to access it.

-Once done, we can exit the command-line devtool by typing Ctrl+C
+Once done, you can exit the command-line devtool by typing Ctrl+C

 state

-As mentionned in the user story, the application rely on 2 types of schema:
+To implement the user story defined above, the application will rely on 2 types of schema:

 Let's start by defining and creating the global schema.
-Create a new file named globals.js
+Create a new file named global.js

 in the src/server/schemas/